OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/doors.md

 # Mapping Configuration

-Map the fields between DOORS and the other system to ensure correct synchronization.
-Click [Mapping Configuration](../integrate/mapping-configuration.md) for detailed instructions.
+Map the fields between DOORS and the other system to be integrated to ensure that the data between both the systems synchronizes correctly.
+Click [Mapping Configuration](../integrate/mapping-configuration.md) to learn the step-by-step process to configure mapping between the systems..

 ## Synchronization of formatting present in style attribute